 This holding includes two properties – the Houchin and Badger Almond units – in the historic Tulare Basin, which CWA is pleased to help restore.

-It features public waterfowl and upland hunting through the Hunt Program.
+It features spectacular dove hunting, as well as waterfowl and upland hunting, all offered to the public through the Hunt Program.

 The property was purchased in 2013 with state and private grants—including funding from the S. D. Bechtel, Jr. Foundation.
 And a portion of the property’s operation and maintenance costs are supported by a very generous donation from the Bechtel Foundation that helped create a quasi-endowment.